 Diminishing the Effectiveness of Vote-buying in India

+Though official rules prohibited campaigning in the 48 hours before polling began, researchers were permitted to broadcast non-partisan anti-vote-buying messages through All India Radio (AIR) stations during this time.
 AIR, also known as Akashvani, is the national public radio broadcaster of India.
-AIR’s transmissions cover 95 percent of the country by area and 99 percent by population.
-In comparison to other media sources, AIR has the highest audience reach in rural areas with high rates of poverty and illiteracy, which are also the areas most likely to experience vote-buying.
+AIR’s transmissions covered 95 percent of the country by area and 99 percent by population.
+In comparison to other media sources, AIR had the highest audience reach in rural areas with high rates of poverty and illiteracy, which were also the areas most likely to experience vote-buying.